Description of the National Plant Protection Organization (NPPO) of Germany

 The National Plant Protection Organization in Germany is formed by the following institutions with different responsibilities:

-- On federation level, responsibilities for plant protection and plant health under the Plant Protection Act lies with the Federal Ministry for Food, Agriculture and Consumer Protection (BMELV) which is responsible for relevant legislation and official representation of Germany on plant protection and plant health matters.
+- On federation level, responsibilities for plant protection and plant health under the Plant Protection Act lies with the Federal Ministry for Food and Agriculture (BMEL) which is responsible for relevant legislation and official representation of Germany on plant protection and plant health matters.

-The Plant Health Institute is involved in work with the European Commission, DG SANCO, the European Food Safety Authority (EFSA), the European Plant Protection Organization (EPPO) and the International Plant Protection Convention (IPPC).
+The Plant Health Institute is involved in work with the European Commission, DG SANTE (Directorate-General for Health and Food Safety), the European Food Safety Authority (EFSA), the European Plant Protection Organization (EPPO) and the International Plant Protection Convention (IPPC).

 - The official Plant Protection Services of the Federal Laender (federal states) are in charge of the execution of federal laws and orders and the application of the phytosanitary measures.
 They are in particular responsible for inspections of plants and plant products at import, export and transit and their movement as well as in production and trade within the EU.
 They are also responsible for surveillance in accordance with Art.
 IV.2 (a-e, g, h) IPPC and they report to the JKI any occurrence of relevant harmful organisms.
 The plant protection services of the federal states are equipped with diagnostic laboratories for phytosanitary examinations.
 The official inspectors are officers and employees of the public administration.
 Legislative instructions and directives of the Federal Law and the Law of the Federal States are binding for their decisions.
 The issuance of Plant Health Certificates is only done by the official authority, the responsible Plant Protection Service of the Federal Laender.

-The collaboration between the BMELV, the JKI, the Federal Laender and their official Plant Protection Services is shown in the organization chart above.
+The collaboration between the BMEL, the JKI, the Federal Laender and their official Plant Protection Services is shown in the organization chart above.

 Enquiries on import and export of specific consignments should be addressed to the contacts of the responsible bodies of the Federal Laender to or from which import or export is intended.